MPP1181 - Providing Christian Education for All Ages

 A survey of the theological and theoretical foundations of Christian educational ministries aimed at assisting the student to formulate a personal philosophy of Christian Education.

 The following learning objectives will be achieved by this course:

-- Ability to assess and implement emerging approaches to youth ministry in light of enduring theological (Bible, doctrine, philosophy) and contextual history, psychology, sociological) perspectives.(CP-24 Deacon Youth)
+- CP22 Ability to assess and implement contemporary approaches to administration in light of enduring theological and contextual perspectives.

 It is recommended that the following modules be taken before taking this module: Telling the Old Testament Story of God, Telling the New Testament Story of God, Communicating with Spoken and Written Language, and Exploring Christian Ministry.